moebiussurfing/ofxStepSequencer/README.md

 - Repair little bug that create some rare xml files into presets folder.

-**PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS.
+**PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME ISSUES/PULL REQUESTS.
 THANKS!**